dividedmind/statistics-done-wrong/p-value.rst

 factors for good measure, and you'll find that *something* causes cancer.
 Ask enough questions and it's inevitable.

+Think about this problem in terms of the original definition of the *p*
+value: When we make many comparisons at once, the *p* value should be calculated under the assumption that *none* of the differences are real.
+If we test thirty different groups, we would not be surprised if one out of the thirty turned out lucky.
+But when we compute a *p* value as though each comparison stands on its own, we are calculating the probability that *this specific* group would be lucky, not any one out of the thirty -- a much less likely event.
+And so the anomalies we detect appear much more significant than they are.\
+:cite:p:`Wagenmakers:2007bg` [#weird]_

-A survey of medical trials in the 1980s found that the average trial made 30 therapeutic comparisons.
+A survey of medical trials in the 1980s found that the average trial made thirty therapeutic comparisons.
 In more than half of the trials, the researchers had made so many comparisons that a false positive was highly likely, and the statistically significant results they did report were cast into doubt: they may